 Your child’s diet during this time period generally comprises milk.

 The reason is simple — your child’s digestive system isn’t fully developed just yet, and the acids on their intestines can’t digest the syrup yet.

-Breastmilk or formula milk are the ONLY FOOD SOURCES your babies should have.
+Breastmilk and formula milk are the ONLY FOOD SOURCES your babies should have.
 Water isn’t even that necessary for babies at this point yet.

 Four to Six Months

 On your baby’s fourth to the sixth month, you can slowly start introducing solid food, in the form of soft baby food, of course.

 The solid food needs to be soft and mashed for your baby to consume, considering they don’t have full-grown teeth yet.